 More comebacks you might like

-when the kids keep asking what's for dinner
+Kelly was tired of her six kids asking what’s for dinner

 Me: stuff